 In Canada, the central bank is working with financial institutions to ensure that there is no disruption to the cash supply during this exceptional time so Canadians can continue to have access to cash when they need it.

 Retailers should continue accepting cash

 The Bank of Canada is asking retailers to continue accepting cash.
-Refusing cash could put an undue burden on people who depend on cash as a means of payment.
+Refusing cash could put an undue burden on people who depend on cash as a means of A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More.
 The Bank strongly advocates that retailers continue to accept cash to ensure Canadians can have access to the goods and services they need.

 The Reserve Bank of New Zealand is also reminding shoppers and retailers to practice good hand hygiene.
 “Cash is just one of a number of frequently touched surfaces we encounter.
 The same is true for any other payment device whether it’s a card, phone or watch.
 This reinforces the need for good hand hygiene regardless of the way you pay or accept payment.”
 “Retailers should use common-sense when it comes to cash.
 Businesses are not obliged to accept cash, but declining it may end up disadvantaging people who rely on its use.
 These people are more likely to be young, elderly, poor, disabled or financially excluded.
 Have respect and care for each other,” says Mr Hawkesby.